-Cadmium is primarily used in rechargeable batteries and in low melting-point alloys.
-It is also extensively used in association with tellurium and sold by us in the form of CdTe for solar module, infrared imaging and medical imaging applications.
+Cadmium is primarily used in renewable energy applications and in industrial materials.
+It is extensively used in association with tellurium and sold by us in the form of cadmium telluride (CdTe) for solar modules, and in security, sensing and imaging applications.

-Gallium is extensively used in electronic applications.
+Gallium is extensively used in electronic applications as a technical material.
 Gallium arsenide (GaAs), for example, is the semiconductor of choice for wireless devices and high-frequency electronics, whereas gallium nitride (GaN) is preferred for light-emitting diodes (LED) and display applications.
 We generally sell gallium as a high purity metal or as a gallium chemical.

-Germanium has unique properties for infrared optical applications and is also being used as a substrate for solar cells.
-We produce germanium semiconductor material and engineered substrates for solar arrays utilized in the space industry.
-Other applications for germanium in the form of oxide or chloride include catalysts and optical fibers.
+Germanium has unique properties for aerospace applications, being used as a substrate for solar cells.
+We produce germanium semiconductor materials and engineered substrates for solar arrays utilized in the space industry.

-Indium is used primarily in display applications in the form of indium tin oxide (ITO).
-When indium is oxidized and alloyed with tin oxide, it forms a transparent oxide which is used to manufacture flat panel displays.
-Approximately 75% of the worldwide production of indium is used in this way with other applications, including low melting-point alloys and copper indium gallium selenide (CIGS) solar cells.
+Indium is used primarily in display applications in the form of indium tin oxide (ITO), a technical material used to manufacture flat panel displays.
 We generally sell indium in the form of pure metal or as a chemical.
-We also sell engineered substrates and semiconductor material containing Indium as a critical component of high-end sensing and imaging applications.
+We also sell engineered substrates and semiconductor material containing Indium as a critical component in sensing and imaging applications.

-Tellurium is used in the solar industry, electronics, imaging and metallurgical applications.
-We are active in all market segments selling CdTe to solar cell manufacturers, engineered material for imaging and sensing applications, metals to bismuth telluride producers and tellurium alloys for metallurgical applications.
+Tellurium is used in renewable energy, security, sensing and imaging applications.
+We are active in all market segments selling CdTe to solar cell manufacturers, engineered materials for imaging and sensing applications, metal to thermoelectric device producers and tellurium alloys for metallurgical applications.